-A commonly owned group of businesses is generally considered to be one where each business has the same combination of owners.
+Generally, commonly owned groups of businesses are where each business has the same owners.
 It does not matter whether those owners have the same proportion of ownership in each of the businesses.

-A business may also be treated as being in a commonly owned group if it is in substance part of a larger group of businesses.
-For example, this may occur in the following situations.
+A business may also be treated as being in the group if it is part of a larger group of businesses as described in the following situations.

 - The group has a dominating shareholder or group of shareholders and the businesses operate together as if they were one.

-- The group of businesses involves a complex ownership structure where the overall control is centralised and businesses are in substance one enterprise.
+- The group of businesses is a complex ownership structure where the overall control is centralised and businesses are in substance one enterprise.

 Entitlement for commonly owned groups

-The entitlement for a business or organisation in a commonly owned group depends on the total number of full-time equivalent employees (FTEs) in the commonly owned group.
+The entitlement for a business or organisation in a commonly owned group depends on the total number of full-time equivalent employees (FTEs) in the group.

-Commonly owned groups with fewer than 50 FTEs
+Commonly owned groups with 50 or fewer FTEs

-Each business or organisation in the commonly owned group will be entitled to apply for a loan, based on the number of employees employed by each individual business.
+Each business or organisation in the group will be entitled to apply for a loan, based on the number of employees employed by each individual business.

 Commonly owned groups with more than 50 FTEs

-None of the businesses or organisations in a commonly owned group will be eligible for a loan.
+None of the businesses or organisations in such a group will be eligible for a loan.

-We ask loan applicants to evaluate this requirement honestly and in good faith, on the basis that the loan scheme has been designed to assist small to medium sized businesses and organisations.
-It is not intended to benefit large businesses and organisations which control multiple small to medium businesses or organisations.
+We ask loan applicants to evaluate this requirement honestly and in good faith, because the loan scheme has been designed to assist small to medium sized businesses and organisations.
+The loan is not intended to benefit large businesses and organisations which control multiple small to medium businesses or organisations.

-If your business or businesses are in substance part of a larger group and you receive loans in contravention of the policy intent of this loan, the Commissioner may reconsider your eligibility for the loans and may ask the business or businesses to repay the loan amounts early.
+If your business or businesses are in substance part of a larger group and you receive loans in contravention of the policy intent of this loan, we may reconsider your eligibility for the loans and may ask the business or businesses to repay the loan amounts early.